-You have to first get advice from a financial advisor.
+You have to first get advice from an equity release specialist.
 They’ll be able to lay out the benefits and risks for your personal situation.

-If this is what you want to do, then you can apply for an equity release and see what options you get back from a lender.
+If you decide to proceed, then you can apply for an equity release and see what options you get back from a lender.

 You’ll then go through these terms with a solicitor in great detail before signing or agreeing to anything.